icinganalysis/icinganalysis.github.io/content/NACA-TN-1904.md

-area of drop impingement on a stationary cylinder and corresponding values of mean-effective drop diameter and dropsize distribution as obtained from the rotating cylinders led to the conclusion that the rotating-cylinder indications of drop-size distribution are so unre- liable that they are of little or no value.
+area of drop impingement on a stationary cylinder and corresponding values of mean-effective drop diameter and dropsize distribution as obtained from the rotating cylinders led to the conclusion that the rotating-cylinder indications of drop-size distribution are so unreliable that they are of little or no value.
 The data indicate that average and maximum values of drop size are significantly greater and more variable near the Pacific coast than in the other parts of the United States included in this investigation.